diego1389/dev_docs/Design patterns/Design patterns.md

 ## Builder

 1. It deals with creating objects.
-Separate the construction of a complex object from its representation, so that the same construction proccess can create different representation.s.
+Separate the construction of a complex object from its representation, so that the same construction proccess can create different representation.

 2. The builder pattern removes any and all construction or initialization code from an object class and abstracts it out to an interface.
 Concrete classes dont deal with instantiating themselves.
 That's up to the director class, which controls where and with what data the concrete classes are